OpenHFT/Chronicle-Map/README.md

  https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) strategy.

 **Unique features**
- - Multiple processes could access a Chronicle Map instance concurrently.
-At the same time, the instance is *in-process for each of the accessing processes*.
+ - Multiple processes could access a Chronicle Map concurrently.
+At the same time, the data store is *in-process for each of the accessing processes*.
 (Out-of-process approach to IPC is simply incompatible with Chronicle Map's median latency target of < 1 μs.)

  - Replication *without logs*, with constant footprint cost, guarantees progress even if the network